 But when push comes to shove all employees care about is whether their calls have jitter, are cutting in and out, or get randomly dropped.
 While working to deliver the highest possible Quality of Service for their UC-platform, a common question businesses ask is “Do we need to run the solution over a dedicated MPLS network or is it OK to send calls over-the-top via the public Internet?”
 NOTE: For those of you that are ready to geek out for 10 minutes, check out all the MPLS details your little heart desires, here.

-The answer to that question depends on a number of issues according to Jason Cummings, VP of Network Engineering at ANPI.
+The answer to that question depends on a number of issues according to Jason Cummins, SVP of Voice Networks at Magna5.
 “MPLS is a proven technology and it is not going away anytime soon, especially among larger companies with multiple locations.
 These businesses are looking for the direct, guaranteed point-to-point connections and additional capabilities around packet prioritization that MPLS can deliver.
 This prioritization is important because your data is going over the same MPLS path and using the same bandwidth and that is a finite resource.
 Voice and real time traffic must be prioritized.”
 He went on to explain that for the majority of businesses out there, especially if they have a single location, MPLS is not necessary to ensure a high QoS.

 VoIP Packets, Delivery and Prioritization and MPLS

 When it comes to voice, or really any real-time communications, there are three key metrics that every business cares about:

 - Did all the packets get delivered